 4. Complete the Application Information

 After logging into the NPCS portal, click Edit Profile to complete your application.
 Provide all the information in your profile that hasn’t been filled out yet.
-If you are a Person with a Disability, tick the checkbox that says “Please check if you are a PWD” and provide your PWD ID number.
+If you are a Person with a Disability (PWD), tick the checkbox that says “Please check if you are a PWD” and provide your PWD ID number.

 If you’re a recent graduate and now looking for a job for the first time, check the box that says “Please check if you are a First Time Job Seeker”.
-In accordance with RA 11261 (First Time Job Seeker Assistance Act), the police clearance fee will be waived for first-time job seekers if they can present a Barangay Certificate as proof of qualification.
-However, qualified applicants can only receive free police clearance ONCE.
+By RA 11261 (First Time Job Seeker Assistance Act), the police clearance fee will be waived for first-time job seekers if they can present a Barangay Certificate as proof of qualification.
+However, this benefit is only valid ONCE.
+If you need to get another police clearance in the future, you will have to pay the fee.

 Check if all the information that you have provided is correct without missing data or spelling mistakes.
 Any information you provide at this point will be printed on the police clearance, so do not make any mistakes.
 If you are sure enough with the provided information, save your profile and then proceed to the clearance application.

 5. Set an Appointment

 To set an appointment, go to https://pnpclearance.ph/profile then click the Clearance Application button.
 Select the purpose of the Police Clearance application.
 If you are getting a police clearance for a job application, choose the General option.
 Otherwise, choose the LTOPF for the gun license application or the SOSIA for the security guard license application.

 Choose your preferred Police station where you will transact and get the police clearance.
 Select the date and choose your preferred date and time (AM or PM) from the list of available dates.
 Then click Next.

 6. Select the Payment Option

 The police clearance online payment details will be displayed.
 Take note of the reference number that the system has issued.
 You’ll use the number for the police clearance fee payment.